getzep/zep-js/reference.md

 <dl>
 <dd>

-Returns all entity types for a project.
+Returns all entity types for a project, user, or graph.

 </dd>
 </dl>